Venky-234/angry-birds-prototype/README.md

 # angry-birds-prototype
-an abandoned angry brids prototype by using the physics equations from my textbook :) ...
+an abandoned angry brids prototype done from scratch by using the physics equations from my textbook :) ...

 # How to run
 1) install pygame